LeandroDolensi/LeandroDolensi/README.md

 <br/>

-Feel free on my profile, here I put some of my projects on programming. <br/>
+You'll feel free on my profile, here I put some of my projects on programming. <br/>
-Simple projects, but done with dedication :smirk:
+They're simple projects, but finished with dedication :smirk:

 <br/>